-High EPA/DHA Triglyceride Fish OilThe EPA and DHA found in certain fish oils can have profound impact on reducing inflammation throughout the entire body.
+High EPA/DHA Triglyceride Fish OilThe EPA and DHA found in certain fish oils can have a profound impact on reducing inflammation throughout the entire body.
 This can be crucial for expediting recovery as well as protecting joints and ligaments.

 HPN N(4) and Ethi-Tech Fish Oil are both fantastic options.